CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

     before the Contact section add a line break and a comment saying Contact section Does not need to pass W3C

+Task 18 - link your logo
+    File 18-index.html

+Copy the content of 17-index.html into 18-index.html

+    in the header, wrap the span with a link that redirects to the page at the root of your folder (/) wrap the link with a div
+W3C does not need to pass